Are There Unsuitable Jobs for Women?

 There are maybe a few unsuitable jobs for women, especially when extreme physical strength is required.
 Still, those jobs are also problematic for most men, not what we are talking about here: mental ability.

 Are there any jobs a woman cannot do?
 Women can do what men can do and have done so for hundreds of years while men were at war.
 But the old stereotypes that women are weak, unable to learn certain things or generally not good at technical jobs are still alive.
 Alive means that every woman who decides to pursue such a career must have a strong personality.

 It’s not only the stereotypes, though.
 There’s also this human tendency that we like to surround ourselves with people who are like us.
 It makes us feel comfortable.

 We expect that we will think and act along the same lines if we are generally alike.
 That leads to men liking to surround themselves with men and hiring younger versions of themselves rather than looking for diversity.

 This is not a tendency amongst men but generally amongst humans.
 Think about your friends and coworkers.
 Are the ones you spend a lot of time with similar to you?
 You’ll probably realize that we surround ourselves with people of the same interests, the same educational background, the same colour… it’s an instinct.

 Why Are Employers Afraid to Hire Women?

-Another aspect may be that men are afraid that hiring women might cause trouble in the company, and no leader wants a situation.
-After #metoo, many men are very insecure about behaving towards women out of fear that their actions could be interpreted as sexual harassment.
+Another aspect may be that men are afraid that hiring women might cause trouble in the company, and no leader wants that situation.
+After #metoo, many men are very insecure about behaving toward women out of fear that their actions could be interpreted as sexual harassment.